nidza07/nidza07.github.io/QC-docs/general usage.md

 Note: This documentation is still a work in progress.
 The incomplete sections I  am already aware of, or just things to do in general are in a separate [internal notes file](notes.md).
 You can help expand or complete them.

 Similarly, as I'm not a native speaker, if you notice a grammar/spelling error, feel free to reach out as well and let me know.
-If you find any section confusing or unclear, feel free to get in  touch as well and make suggestions.
+If you find any section confusing or unclear, feel free to get in  touch as well and suggest changes.

 One of the possible frequent questions might be if this documentation will ever get the official status.
 Personally, I have no objections to this.
 However, you must keep in mind that the official and native language of the Playroom's developer is French, so the priority would be to translate this documentation to French.
 This is a huge amount of work requiring quite a lot of time, so I do not expect this to be done in the near future.
 Note: Official status to be considered only after all the to do sections are completed.
 Not finished as of this time.